 Final Thoughts

-After using this setup for the past few weeks, I am very pleased with the way it has performed thus far.
+After using this setup for the past few weeks, I am very pleased with its performance thus far.
 The ability to plan routes on the tablet and directly upload .gpx files has made navigation and trip planning a breeze.

-The bigger screen is helpful and I am able to read the titles of POIs and locations easily.
+The bigger screen is helpful, and I can read the titles of POIs and locations easily.
 The accuracy of the Garmin GLO 2 has surpassed my expectations, leading to fewer missed turns and inaccurate route guidance.

 Overall, this tablet GPS setup performs just as well as many purpose-built overlanding GPS units and is a great option for anyone looking for a great budget navigation system.